molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

     java –jar eQTLMappingPipeline.jar
 ```

-* You need to specify the amount of memory available to the program using the command-line switch –Xmx.
+* You need to specify the amount of memory available to the program using the command-line switch –Xmx (case-sensitive!).
 The amount of memory can be specified in megabytes (using an m suffix) or in gigabytes (using a g suffix).
 To be sure your computer is running java at 64-bit, please add the switch –d64.
 Both switches (–Xmx and –d64) should be called prior to the –jar switch.
 An example where the program is allowed to use 4gb of memory:
+*
 ```
     java –d64 –Xmx4g –jar eQTLMappingPipeline.jar
 ```

 * Try to increase the –Xmx amount when you get Out-Of-Memory-Errors or errors involving ‘heap space’

-**IMPORTANT NOTE: In this manual, we assume you understand the principle that you need to allocate sufficient amounts of RAM and therefore we excluded the –Xmx switch from the example commands.
-Please be aware that you should use it, as most of the commands require a substantial amount of memory!**
+**IMPORTANT NOTE:** In this manual, we assume you understand the principle that you need to allocate sufficient amounts of RAM and therefore we excluded the –Xmx switch from the example commands.
+Please be aware that you should use it, as some of the commands may require a substantial amount of memory (depending on your dataset and settings)!

 ###General information about software
 * The eQTL mapping pipeline is a command line program, which makes the user interface not very intuitive.
 In order to help you a bit, an overview of available switch options is displayed when a command is incomplete or incorrect.
 Furthermore, each mode of the program also has its own overview of available switches with a small description of its functionality.
 For example: ```java –jar eQTLMappingPipeline.jar``` produces a list of available modes, while ```java –jar eQTLMappingPipeline.jar  --mode metaqtl``` produces a list of all available options for metaqtl.
-You can also find all possible switches in the manual section “command line options”.
 * The software is able to process GZipped text files for most of the input files (not files in .tar archives however), which allows you to save some space on your hard drive.

 #Step by step eQTL analysis
 This is a step by step guide which will guide you through the QTL mapping process using our software.
 Please note that this step by step guide illustrates only a part of the capabilities of our software.
+However, this guide does explain the different command line switches.
+[Additional types of analyses can be found in this section.](link).
 Our general method consists of six steps described below:

 * Step 1 - Preparation phenotype data
 * Step 2 - Preparation genotype data
 * File Checklist
 * Step 3 - Phenotype data normalization
-* Step 4 - Mapping mix-ups
+* Step 4 - MixupMapper
 * Step 5 - Determining the optimum number of PCs to remove
 * Step 6 - Perform the final QTL analysis

+##Definitions
+Througout the manual, references to different full paths will be made.
+Here is an overview of these paths:

+* The phenotype file will be referred to as `traitfile`
+* The probe/trait/gene annotation file will be referred to as `annotationfile`
+* The full path of your genotype data will be referred to as `genotypedir`
+* The file linking phenotype individuals to genotype individuals will be referred to as `genotypephenotypecoupling`
+* The file containing covariates will be defined as `covariatefile`

 ##Step 1 - Preparation phenotype data
 Because our software uses a nonparametric test by default, you can use virtually any continuous data as trait values to map a variety of QTL effects.
 However, currently the normalization tools provided with this package are focused on array based methylation data, array based (Illumina) expression data, and preprocessed RNA-seq data (e.g. transcript level quantified data) or (GC)-RMA processed Affymetrix data.

 Please format your phenotype data in a simple tab separated text file.
 The format of this file is described here: [Data Formats - Phenotype data](https://github.com/harmjanwestra/systemsgenetics/tree/master/eqtl-mapping-pipeline#phenotype-file-covariate-file).

-**Throughout the manual, we will refer to your phenotype file as `traitfile`**

 Some analyses will require an annotation of the probes/traits/genes in your `traitfile`.
 We store this annotation in a separate file.
 The format of this file is described here: [File Formats - Annotation File](https://github.com/harmjanwestra/systemsgenetics/tree/master/eqtl-mapping-pipeline#phenotype-file-covariate-file).

-**Throughout the manual, we will refer to the full path of your annotation file as `annotationfile`**

 ###Illumina array based expression data

 Because Illumina has several ways to annotate and preprocess their gene expression arrays, we provide a detailed instruction below, that will yield raw, untouched gene expression levels.

-Use the GenomeStudio files of your expression arrays. **Please do not use any normalization, transformation, imputation, or background correction method that is offered by Illumina’s GenomeStudio!
-Just load your raw data, without doing any normalization, transformation, or background correction.**
+Use the GenomeStudio files of your expression arrays. **Note:** Please do not use any normalization, transformation, imputation, or background correction method that is offered by Illumina’s GenomeStudio!
+Just load your raw data, without doing any normalization, transformation, or background correction.

 * Export a so-called ‘Final Report’ using GenomeStudio, including array_address_id (as the probe identifier) and the average expression signals per sample for all probes (click 'Analysis' in the top menu bar, then 'Reports').
 * If you create more than one Final Report, merge the Final Reports, so that all data will be combined in one Expression Matrix File